THE PRICE OF POWER by Nikhil Kalyanpur

 That's why, for growth model analysts, aggregate demand matters more than institutional typologies or firm-level competitiveness.
 Countries grow not just because they become more efficient.
 They are ready to become more efficient because someone - somewhere - is spending.
 That demand can be internal (wage-led, investment-driven, state-backed) or external (export-led), but either way, its composition, sustainability, and political underpinnings are what matter most.

-This helps explain a puzzle that other frameworks struggle with: why countries with similar institutions can experience very different growth trajectories, or why growth slows even when inflation is low, interest rates are near zero, and firms are profitable.
+This helps explain a puzzle that other frameworks struggle with: why countries with similar institutions can experience very different growth trajectories, or why growth slows even when inflation is low, interest rates are near zero, and firms appear profitable.
 These are not anomalies.
 They are symptoms of a broader stagnationist tendency in advanced capitalism: one where existing sources of demand have weakened and no new engine has fully replaced them.

 This also leads to a second, critical insight.
 Countries are not islands and neither are their growth models.
-Their growth models are shaped and constrained—by their place in the global economy.
+Their growth models are shaped and constrained by their place in the global economy.
 Credit-financed consumption requires global capital inflows.
 Export-led models depend on trading partners with the willingness (and capacity) to consume.

 What is a growth model?

 Ok now that we've got all that throat clearing out of the way, what exactly is a growth model?
 As Baccaro, Blyth and Pontusson (2022) put it, it's not a policy agenda or a temporary strategy.
-It's a stable set of macroeconomic patterns: a way that a country generates, channels, and sustains demand over time.
+It's a stable set of macroeconomic patterns - a way that a country generates, channels, and sustains demand over time.

 Models vs. Policy